-When I set out to find a new base – a new home – abroad, I knew that whichever country I'd end up in, I'd want to learn the language of.
-Language is communication and I believe that knowing the local language is not only a way to improve your experience in a place, but also to show locals that you're willing to invest in becoming a part of their communities.
+When I set out to find a new base – a new home – abroad, I knew that whichever country I'd end up in, I'd want to learn the language.
+Language is communication, and I believe that knowing the local language is not only a way to improve your experience in a place, but also to show locals that you're willing to invest in becoming a part of their communities.

-So once I had decided to stay in the city of Lisbon for the foreseeable future, I went in search of a language school where I could learn Portuguese.
+And so, I went in search of a language school where I could learn Portuguese in Lisbon.

 Some people start learning Brazilian Portuguese even when they're in Portugal because online apps and other teaching platforms have a larger offer of Brazilian Portuguese.
 It's important to know that there are quite some differences between the two language versions and I recommend considering carefully which one you'll learn depending on your long-term goals.